ocurrent/macos-infra/README-rsync.md

 [OCurrent](https://github.com/ocurrent/ocurrent) is an OCaml library for building incremental pipelines.
 Pipelines can be thought of as directed graphs with each node being some kind of job that feeds its results into the next node.
 For an example, have a look at [the OCaml deploy pipeline](https://deploy.ci.ocaml.org/).

 An integral part to most of the [OCaml pipelines](https://github.com/ocurrent/overview) is something called [OCluster](https://github.com/ocurrent/ocluster) and [OBuilder](https://github.com/ocurrent/obuilder).
 OCluster is a library and collection of binaries for managing an infrastructure for building and scheduling jobs.
 These jobs could be Docker jobs or OBuilder jobs.
-OBuilder is quite similar to `docker build` but written in OCaml and using just a notion of *an execution environment* (on Linux [runc](https://github.com/opencontainers/runc)) and a *snapshotting filesystem* ([btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page), [zfs](https://openzfs.org/wiki/Main_Page) or an inefficient but convenient copying backend using `rsync`).
+OBuilder is quite similar to `docker build` but written in OCaml and using just a notion of *an execution environment* (on Linux [`runc`](https://github.com/opencontainers/runc)) and a *snapshotting filesystem* ([btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page), [zfs](https://openzfs.org/wiki/Main_Page) or an inefficient but convenient copying backend using `rsync`).

 The big picture, and focus of this document, is adding support for building macOS OBuilder jobs.
-It's important to note the narrow scope of the project -- for this iteration we just need to build [opam](https://opam.ocaml.org) packages.
+It's important to note the narrow scope of the project.
+For this iteration, we just need to build [opam](https://opam.ocaml.org) packages.

 ## The Implementation

 ### Overview

 The main problem we are tackling is that macOS has *no notion or support of native containers*.
 You can have multiple users on a single machine, each with their own home directory and ability to execute commands and a way of identifying who they are (their `uid`).
 This is how the macOS implementation of OBuilder's `SANDBOX` is built.
-Individual users can be created for each build and in the future `sandbox-exec` can help to restrict what they have access to.
+Individual users can be created for each build, and in the future `sandbox-exec` can help to restrict what they have access to.

 Although not part of the current implementation, the idea is to have multiple users building in parallel.
 For now, it is restricted to just one.

 ### Snapshotting Filesystem

-On macOS there is a [port of ZFS](https://openzfsonosx.org/) that, at the time, works quite well but not perfectly.
+On macOS, there is a [port of ZFS](https://openzfsonosx.org/) that, at the time, works quite well but not perfectly.
 Many hours were lost debugging what ended up being small bugs in ZFS.
 This is what inspired adding a very portable and reliable, but slow and memory-inefficient [`rsync` store backend](https://github.com/ocurrent/obuilder/pull/88).
-This is what is currently used in the macOS implementation which so far has been very reliable and once the caches are hot, the slow down isn't too noticeable.
+This is what is currently used in the macOS implementation, which so far has been very reliable, and once the caches are hot, the slow down isn't too noticeable.

 ### Global System Dependencies